LukusCRichards/Year-2-Learning-Journal.md/README.md

 ## Tuesday 10th November 2020

 I have learned how to write code that makes a circle as well as a cone inside it that I can use to make a Field of Vision for the NPCs without using any external components.
 I have also learned thay by typing the numbers 0, 360 in square brackets will make the public number variable underneath it turn into a slider that can be used for circular objects.
+I watched a video called "Field of view visualisation (E01)" and this is where I did struggle to understand how to do some of the things that were mentioned in it, but I got through it.

 ## Monday 16th November 2020

-I have learned how to write code that creates a object mask that allows a game object that blocks the view of the Field of Vision and a Target mask that draws a line to the game object.
+I have learned how to write code that creates an object mask that makes a game object block the view of the Field of Vision and a Target mask that draws a line to the game object.
 All with the corresponding layers.
+I continued watching the video from last week to finish off the creation of the Field of Vision

 ## Tuesday 17th November 2020

+I watched the follow up video on how to create the

+## Friday 20th November 2020

+Today, I learned how to write a code for the Field of View that makes the objects that block it remain in a smooth angle while the character is moving.

-##
+## Saturday 21st November 2020